The Dragon of Wantley

-We all know of the Mozart and Salieri connection, but what about Handel and Lampe?
-Like Handel, John Frederick Lampe was a German composer who settled in London and performed as a bassoonist in Handel’s Opera orchestra.
-As a composer he partnered with poets seeking to develop a viable alternative to the Italian opera seria (such as Serse, Alcina, and Ariodante), but would later find his true métier was musical satire such as The Dragon of Wantley.
+Like Handel, Lampe was a German composer who settled in England.
+He performed as a bassoonist in London’s busy opera orchestras.
+As a composer he partnered with English poets who sought to develop a viable alternative to the Italian opera seria.
+Eventually he found that his true métier was musical satire.

 The story: The Dragon of Wantley has been terrorizing the countryside of Yorkshire, eating its children like bonbons.
-The country people appeal to the local hero, Moore of Moore Hall, to do battle with it.
-In return, Moore demands the hand of Margery, a fair maid of sixteen, arousing the jealousy of Mauxalinda, his cast-off mistress.
-Despite these romantic distractions and his proclivity for multiple pints of ale, will Moore ambush the Dragon or will the wrath of Mauxalinda be his end?
+The country people beg the local hero, Moore of Moore Hall, to slay it.
+He assents and asks for the hand of Margery, a fair maid of sixteen.
+This arouses the jealousy of Mauxalinda, his cast-off mistress.
+Will Moore ambush the Dragon or will the wrath of Mauxalinda be his end?

 Sunday, October 27 at 5:30pm

 *Join us for a pre-opera lecture by Jesse Rosenberg beginning 60 minutes prior to each performance in the Studebaker Theater.

 410 S Michigan Ave

 Tickets: $30 - $95